lemma-osu/sknnr/README.md

 ## What is sknnr?

 `sknnr` is a package for running k-nearest neighbor (kNN) imputation[^imputation] methods using estimators that are fully compatible with [`scikit-learn`](https://scikit-learn.org/stable/).
-Notably, common methods such as most similar neighbor (MSN, Moeur & Stage 1995), gradient nearest neighbor (GNN, Ohmann & Gregory, 2002), and random forest nearest neighbors[^rfnn] (RFNN, Crookston & Finley, 2008) are included in this package.
+Notably, common methods such as most similar neighbor (MSN, Moeur & Stage 1995), gradient nearest neighbor (GNN, Ohmann & Gregory, 2002), and random forest nearest neighbors (RFNN, Crookston & Finley, 2008) are included in this package.

 ## Features